minetest/minetest/doc/direction.md

 The UI code is undergoing rapid changes, so it is especially important to make an issue for any large changes before spending lots of time.

-### 2.4 Object and entity improvements
+### 2.4 Object and Entity Improvements

 There are still a significant number of issues with objects.
 Collisions,
 [performance](https://github.com/minetest/minetest/issues/6453),
-API convenience, and discrepancies between players and entities.
+API convenience, and discrepancies between players and entities are some examples.